Memorial Day guide 2018: Parades, festivals and more

 🇺🇸Fairview Park: Ceremony at 8 am, City Hall, Parade at 9 am, American Legion Clifton Post, 22001 Brookpark Rd, click here for details.

-🇺🇸Green: beginning with a pancake breakfast at 7 am, Fire Station No. 1; parade steps off from the Green High School at 10:00 a.m.; ceremony immediately following the parade at the Veterans Park; community picnic and car show follows at the John Torok Community Center.
+🇺🇸Green:beginning with a pancake breakfast at 7 am, Fire Station No. 1; parade steps off from the Green High School at 10:00 a.m.; ceremony immediately following the parade at the Veterans Park; community picnic and car show follows at the John Torok Community Center.
 Click here for details

 🇺🇸Hudson: Parade, Monday, May 28, 10 am, Milford Road to Markillie Cemetery